502107/PrimerDesign-nf/README.md

 > `cleanup.sh` concatenates the primer output files after the pipeline finishes, and removes unnecessary files/directories.

 > [!NOTE]
+> - You can install the dependencies (i.e. conda/mamba and environment), as well as download missing reference genomes for `assets/refs/` by `./nf-install.sh`
 > - Currently we check either the forward or reverse primer, by changing the direction variable of the _PrimerDesign_ process inside `main.nf`, to either _forward_ or _reverse_.
+> - In the latest update we include the option to search for 2 primer pairs/gene, using the `\*_splt\*` files (i.e. run `./main_splt.nf` or `sbatch submit-main_splt.nf`.
+That workflow, uses 3kb padding/gene, and searches the _forward_ primer for the first primer pair, and the _reverse_ primer for the second.
+We also drop blast hits that are in the same scaffold as another gene (will soon update to only consider those that are in the same region of that scaffold).

 ## Documentation